aronweiler/code-documentor/documentation_output/src/llm_manager_documentation.md

 <!-- This file was automatically generated and should not be manually edited -->
 <!-- To update this documentation, regenerate it using the documentation pipeline -->

-# Documentation for src/llm_manager.py
+# Documentation for src\llm_manager.py

 # `llm_manager.py`

 ## Purpose

-This module provides the `LLMManager` class, which is responsible for initializing and configuring Large Language Model (LLM) clients for use within an application, based on configuration parameters.
-It abstracts and unifies access to different LLM providers—specifically OpenAI and Anthropic—using the [LangChain](https://langchain.dev/) integrations for these services.

-This abstraction allows the rest of the application to obtain a pre-configured LLM client from a supported provider without concerning itself with the details of provider selection, credential management, or low-level instantiation.
+The `llm_manager.py` module centralizes the initialization and configuration of language models (LLMs), supporting both OpenAI and Anthropic providers via the LangChain library.
+Its main goal is to provide a unified interface to instantiate these LLMs according to settings managed externally (such as API keys and model preferences).
+This abstraction allows the rest of the application to use either LLM provider seamlessly.

 ---

 ## Functionality

-### Overview

-- **LLMManager** is the main class, taking a configuration manager as its input dependency.
-- It reads the LLM provider and relevant parameters (API key, model name, temperature, etc.) from the configuration manager or environment variables.
-- It supports two providers:
-  - OpenAI (via `langchain_openai.ChatOpenAI`)
-  - Anthropic (via `langchain_anthropic.ChatAnthropic`)
-- Provides logging information about which model and provider have been initialized.

-### Main Methods

-#### `initialize_llm(self)`
+The core logic is encapsulated in the `LLMManager` class, which:

+- Retrieves LLM configuration from a supplied configuration manager.
-- Determines which provider to use (OpenAI or Anthropic).
+- Determines which LLM provider to use (`openai` or `anthropic`).
-- Calls the respective initialization helper (`_initialize_openai_llm` or `_initialize_anthropic_llm`).
-- Returns an instance configured for the chosen provider.

-#### `_initialize_openai_llm(self, model_config)`

-- Acquires the OpenAI API key from the configuration or the `OPENAI_API_KEY` environment variable.
-- Raises an error if the API key can't be found.
-- Instantiates and returns a `ChatOpenAI` object with specified model name and temperature.
+- Initializes and returns a properly configured LangChain-compatible chat model instance.
-- Logs model initialization.

-#### `_initialize_anthropic_llm(self, model_config)`

-- Similar to OpenAI, fetches the Anthropic API key from config or `ANTHROPIC_API_KEY` environment variable.
+- Handles API key management by reading from configuration or environment variables.
-- Raises an error if the key is missing.
-- Instantiates and returns a `ChatAnthropic` object with specified parameters including timeout.
-- Logs model initialization.
+- Logs model initialization events for observability.

 ---